 Menopause is the permanent cessation of menstruation, indicating the end of fertility.
 The mean age for menopause is 50 years old but there are individuals who experience the symptoms much earlier.
 Menopause is usually preceded by a phase called perimenopause wherein various symptoms, like the ones stated above, are experienced.
 Transition can be as long as 8-10 years.
 Menopause is considered official after 12 consecutive months without a period.
 At this point, the ovaries have stopped releasing eggs and producing the hormone estrogen.
 The years after menopause are referred to as the post-menopausal stage.

-Although it is a natural phase every female goes through as part of aging, it is still very natural to have some concerns about it.
+Although it is a natural phase every female goes through as part of aging, it is still very natural to have some concerns.
 Aside from being a biological reminder of years passing by so quickly, menopause can bring about an overwhelming number of physical, emotional, and cognitive changes.
-It is therefore important to know all the possible risks involved during this turning point.
-One aspect that we at GallbladderAttack would like to emphasize, is the impact of menopause on biliary and gallbladder health.
+Therefore, it is important to know all the possible risks involved during this turning point.
+One aspect that we at GallbladderAttack would like to emphasize is the impact of menopause on biliary and gallbladder health.

 Gallbladder Diseases during Menopause

 The probability of developing gallbladder diseases, especially gallstones, increases as we age.
 Unfortunately, the risk for women in their childbearing and post-menopausal age is much higher.
 And here are some reasons why:

 - Hormone imbalance

 - Menopause and weight gain as well as metabolic disorders

 There are more than 50 different hormones involved in maintaining proper gallbladder function.
 Many of these hormones are reduced or impaired during menopausal or as we grow older.
 Of course, this takes its toll on our health, affecting our digestion and the bile.
 Below are examples of hormones that are affected by menopause: